yemre-data/ecoli_bacteria_detection/README.md

 Transformations are really important to success in the SSD model.
 It affects to learning process and computing time.

 ### 3. Modelling and model explanation
-I will explain modeling in 6 parts.
-Firstly I will explain some basics to understand better than I will explain the general concept of the model and what they aim with this study they published, and next I will try to explain what processes are in the implementation, respectively.
+I will explain modeling in 5 parts.
+I will explain the concept of the model and what they aim with this study they published, and then I will try to explain what processes are in the implementation, respectively.

-#### 3.1 Basics to Understand
+#### 3.1 Model concept